GuillaumeFalourd/useful-actions/CONTRIBUTING.md

 - Add new actions on the [Useful Actions section](https://github.com/GuillaumeFalourd/useful-actions#-useful-actions) on the main README file (respect an `alphabetical` order).

-- New actions should be associated to a workflow example on the `.github/workflows` directory, based on the official action repository.
+- New actions should be associated to a workflow example on the `.github/workflows` directory of the [Useful Actions](https://github.com/GuillaumeFalourd/useful-actions) repository, based on the official action repository examples.